Monday, June 30, 2014

 A Hungarian village towards the collapse of the Eastern Bloc.
 The lives of the inhabitants are bleak, and it is raining almost every day.
 After having an affair with Mrs. Schmidt, Futaki overhears a conversation between her and Mr. Schmidt, who plans to take this year's earning and leave the village.
 Irimias and Petrina are summoned by a government officer and receive a secret assignment from him.
 Afterwards, they return to the village, where they cause surprise, since many thought Irimias was dead.
 Using the death of a little girl, Estike, as a pretext, he persuades the people to hand over all their money to him because he will lead them to a new place, into a better life.
 The inhabitants listen and move, but find themselves in another village where everything is the same.
 In the office, two officers read a report by Irimias about the people.

 Bela Tarr's "Satantango" has quite a polarizing effect: some consider it one of the best movies from the 90s, while others denounce it as tedious and pointless.
 The truth is somewhere in between.
 The movie starts out with a great, 7-minute long scene shot in one take, in which a bunch of cows are running through a village.
 One marvels how Tarr managed to film such a long scene, but right after it, there is another 7-minute long scene.
 And another.
 And another...
 Until it turns out that the whole film is assembled almost exclusively from long takes, which, no matter how virtuoso they are, becomes repetitive and monotone after a while.
 Something is precious only when it is rare.
-By relaying too much on this overindulgence with long takes, Tarr placed only them as the highlight, on the expense of a (richer) use of movie language.
+By relaying too much on this overindulgence with long takes, Tarr placed only them as the highlight, at the expense of a (richer) use of movie language.
 The second problem is that these long takes do not tell some especially great story, either: "Satantango" is a 2-hour story trapped in a 7-hour movie, which is further aggravated by a vague ending without a real conclusion.
 It is not so exciting to watch the movie linger with such sequences where a drunk, overweight doctor is sitting in his house and drinking for 40 minutes, where the main highlight is when he trips and falls to the floor.